Quantum simulation of thermodynamics in an integrated quantum photonic processor: Results

 In this way, we arrive at a fidelity bound of the form

-where $\epsilon$ is the probability of error, and $\delta$ is the corresponding statistical penalty, which arise from the observed photon counting statistics on $p_1$ and $p_2$ \footnote{For a full derivation, see the Supplemental Material.}.
+where $\epsilon>0$ is the probability that the bound is correct, and $\delta$ is the corresponding statistical penalty, which arise from the observed photon counting statistics on $p_1$ and $p_2$.
+This bound is derived from Chebyshev's inequality and holds with very few assumptions on the underlying distribution (for a full derivation, see the supplemental material).

 If one is merely interested in establishing the presence of entanglement in the system, one can derive a simple entanglement witness $\mathcal{W}$ from the estimated fidelity.
 We use the following definition of an entanglement witness \cite{Friis:2019hg}